 3. Empower residents with the clinical skills, research productivity and faculty mentorship necessary to be competitive for top fellowship training positions or preferred practice choices.

 The Medical College of Georgia is Georgia’s (MCG) only state-supported medical school.
 Established in 1828, it is the 8th largest medical school in the country.
 MCG’s main campus is located in Augusta, Georgia and has 4 other regional clinical campuses across Georgia.
-The educational environment touts 920 medical students and 527 Residents in 51 programs.
+The educational environment touts 920 medical students and more than 500 residents and fellows in 50 different Accreditation Council for Graduate Medical Education-approved programs.